ebolotin6/Twitter_Sentiment_Analyzer/Regex_README.md

-The Regex filter is designed to filter out specifc tweets (and users) from the streamed tweets file.
+This regex filter is designed to filter out specifc tweets (and users) from the streamed tweets file.
 Below is a breakdown of exactly what is filtered out:

 **[^\u0000-\u007F]{5,}**
 - Str begins with 5 or more non-ASCII letters.
 Meant to filter out non-English tweets.